 Stephen gained a BA in Māori studies in 1979 and worked as a researcher and subsequently translator of Māori transcripts for national archives.
 The tensions of race and culture are a common theme in his writing.
 He was active in the established Tao Tahi, a Pacific/Maori theatre company.

 Stephen was co-writer on The Two Towers, the second film in The Lord of the Rings trilogy.
 Earlier collaborations with Peter Jackson and Fran Walsh include Meet the Feebles, and in 1991, Braindead, which won Best Screenplay at the 1993 New Zealand Film and Television Awards.
 In 2010, Stephen wrote and directed the feature Russian Snark, which went on to win numerous international awards.

-Stephen’s collection of poetry, The Dwarf and the Stripper, appeared in 2003.
-Poems from the collection were selected for two anthologies: Spirit Abroad: a Second Selection of Spiritual New Zealand Verse and 121 New Zealand Poems, selected by Bill Manhire.
-He has also written the children’s novel Thief of Colours, (1995); and for adults Dread (2000).
+He has written the novels Thief of Colours (Penguin Books, 1995) and Dread (Spineless Press, 2000).
+His collection of poetry, The Dwarf and the Stripper, appeared in 2003.
+Poems from the collection have been selected for two anthologies: Spirit Abroad: a Second Selection of Spiritual New Zealand Verse and 121 New Zealand Poems, selected by Bill Manhire.